invictus-integration/testing-framework/docs/logic-apps/authentication.md

 When using a service principal, you need to provide the following information:
 - **Tenant Id** - Identifier of the Azure AD directory
-- **AccessToken** - The token to be used to authenticate with the Azure Management API
+- **Access Token** - The token to be used to authenticate with the Azure Management API

 Here is an example:
 ```csharp